Nowhere to Go (1958 film): Release

 Nowhere to Go was the first Ealing film under the MGM arrangement not to receive a standalone release.
-Instead, MGM trimmed the film to a length of 89 minutes and released it in the UK on the bottom half of a double bill with the World War II submarine drama Torpedo Run.
+Instead, MGM trimmed the film to a length of 89 minutes and released it in the UK on the bottom half of a double bill with the World War II submarine drama Torpedo Run (1958).
 The pairing premiered in the West End on 4 December 1958 at Fox's Rialto Theatre rather than one of MGM's two West End outlets.
 A UK general release began on the ABC circuit from 11 January 1959.

 Reception

 Critical

+The Monthly Film Bulletin wrote: "Perhaps the main weakness of this film is the inability of its writers and director to decide which aspects of their story are of major importance.
+Faithfully adapted from Donald MacKenzie's novel, the script's early stages include much sharply detailed "business" (the prison escape, Greg's planning of the robbery, his efforts to outwit his partner) which is then superseded by various melodramatic plot twists and an attempt to "interpret" the characters' motives.
+But the style is too derivative (there are echoes of the fashionable American and French crime schools with their jazzy sound-tracks) so that, apart from one short discussion in a car, there is no sharp awareness of the inner criminal world as in The Asphalt Jungle [1950], for instance.
+And the "black" ending (strangely unfamiliar in the British cinema) is made invalid by the film's general lack of involvement with the two main characters.
+Seth Holt, in his first film as director, draws resourcefully on his experience in the cutting rooms, at the same time supplying his players with some awkward, near pretentious dialogue."

 Sight & Sound wrote that the film "looked decidedly promising.
-In fact it is a failure, though neither negligible nor unintelligent; and the reasons for failure are themselves revealing... it never quite makes up its mind about its central character, presenting him at one moment as an enemy of society, then sentimentalising over him as a fugitive and victim; and it provides scarcely a shred of plausible motivation for the girl... a picture which often lets its story slide while it fills in background detail."
+In fact it is a failure, though neither negligible nor unintelligent; and the reasons for failure are themselves revealing ... it never quite makes up its mind about its central character, presenting him at one moment as an enemy of society, then sentimentalising over him as a fugitive and victim; and it provides scarcely a shred of plausible motivation for the girl ... a picture which often lets its story slide while it fills in background detail."

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "good", writing: "Thriller is bleak, but remains watchable."